cjessett/phase-4/week-7/pre-work.md

 Phase 3 is about ramping up for the real world.
 You'll be treated less like students and more like professional developers.
 Answers will not be served on a platter; rather, you'll have to take the initiative to pursue solutions on your own.
-We aren't looking for clever solutions; instead, we'll make sure your process is disciplined, your git log is spotless, and your code is well-written, tested, and robust.
+We aren't looking for clever solutions (non-coincidentally, interviewers aren't either); instead, we'll make sure your process is disciplined, your `git` log is spotless, and your code is well-written, tested, and robust.
 Consider us more your tech leads who you go to more for design decisions rather than "why isn't this working???" sort of answers.
 This will push you all on reading the errors and digging in on your own, but you all need more practice with that.

+Lastly the guidance and resources provide in this document are not meant to be "read and forgotten."
+You can use this starting page and these resources as a great place to get unstuck.
+Remember the console, your peers, your imagination, and your ability to reason through a problem are your greatest teachers.

 ### Core